Ted Carter: Ohio State University

 On 22 August 2023, Carter was announced as the 17th president of The Ohio State University.
 His tenure began on 1 January 2024.
-He is the first Ohio State president in nearly 70 years who does not hold either a doctorate or medical degree.
+He became the first Ohio State president in nearly 70 years who does not hold either a doctorate or medical degree.
+He resigned the position on 9 March 2026, after disclosing to trustees that he had had an inappropriate relationship with someone seeking public resources to support her personal business.
+Immediately following his resignation, the Board of Trustees requested an investigation into the surrounding circumstances.
+The investigation was subsequently carried out by the Office of University Compliance and Integrity and the Department of Internal Audit at the direction of the General Council.
+Its findings were published on 21 April 2026.

-Controversies & Criticisms

-Commencement Speaker Selection
+Commencement speaker selection

 Carter was criticized for his selection of Chris Pan as commencement speaker after he gave a speech that was characterized by multiple media outlets as "bizarre" and dubbed by at least one as the worst ever.
 Pan encouraged the audience to sing-a-long to multiple songs, was booed when he told students to buy bitcoin, and staged a magic trick in which Carter transformed a quarter into a bitcoin.
 The speech was widely panned, and received additional attention after Pan posted on LinkedIn that he wrote the speech while high on a hallucinogen, specifically ayahuasca.
-The speech generated further controversy when it was revealed that Carter picked Pan despite the fact that Pan had not been on the selection committee's list of recommended speakers that year.
-Further controversy ensued after it was revealed that Carter was on the board of a crypto mining company, though Carter denied that this played any part in either Pan's selection or the focus on crypto during the speech.
+The speech generated further controversy when it was revealed that Carter had picked Pan despite Pan not having been on the selection committee's list of recommended speakers that year.
+Further controversy ensued after it was revealed that Carter was on the board of a crypto mining company, although Carter denied that this played any part in either Pan's selection or on the focus on crypto during the speech.